Paul-Cheeseman/Stream3-Project/README.md

 - I used these on which to base my site, although I have altered in substantially. https://themefisher.com/products/sulfur-free-simple-html-template/ MENTION THIS IS TO NOT REINVENT THE WHEEL, the base functionality is was I was after
+	 - I have not used Map functionality, needed some JS links removed and a function call commented out
+	 - I have used by on tables and buttons (products page)
+	 - I have used by own forms (address/cc)
+	 - I have put in own button disable functionality (checkout)
+	 - I have put in own table row highlight (css)
+	 - I have added ability to select a row of table for product to show product detail page, plus changing pointer to finger to help users

 - I have used Easy Thumbnails (easy-thumbnails (2.5) https://easy-thumbnails.readthedocs.io/en/2.1/install/ and configured in to use particular sizes.